Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative Evaluation Against Traditional Control Techniques: Proposed Methodology

 Reinforcement learning (RL) is a machine learning technique where an agent learns to make optimal decisions by continuously interacting with its environment and maximizing a reward signal.
 This approach takes inspiration from the learning mechanisms observed in humans and animals, involving a trial-and-error process to acquire and improve decision-making skills.
-RL is applied in various domains where making effective decisions under challenging conditions is crucial.\\
+RL is applied in various domains where making effective decisions under challenging conditions is crucial.
 In practical scenarios, an agent encounters situations where it needs to make decisions, and it relies on feedback from the environment in the form of rewards or penalties to adjust and refine those decisions.
 To optimize the long-term cumulative reward, the agent must acquire a policy, a set of rules or strategies, that guides its decision-making process.
-Importantly, the agent does not receive explicit instructions or guidance on how to achieve this objective; instead, it learns by actively engaging with the environment, gaining knowledge through repeated attempts and learning from both successful and unsuccessful outcomes.\\ Reinforcement learning (RL) is a framework devoid of explicit models, capable of solving optimal control problems.
+Importantly, the agent does not receive explicit instructions or guidance on how to achieve this objective; instead, it learns by actively engaging with the environment, gaining knowledge through repeated attempts, and learning from both successful and unsuccessful outcomes.

+Reinforcement learning (RL) is a framework devoid of explicit models, capable of solving optimal control problems.
 The controller inside the general feedback control structure gets feedback in the form of state signals from the plant and acts accordingly.
 In RL, the decision rule is denoted as a policy, which operates based on state feedback control principles \cite{bucsoniu2018reinforcement}.
-The system's state is changed via actuation, and the subsequent transition to the new state is evaluated using a reward function.
-The goal of optimal control is to increase the total reward from each initial state.
-The purpose of this process, which involves sequential decision-making, is to optimise the system's long-term performance.
+The system's state is modified through actuation, and the resulting transition to the new state is assessed using a reward function.
+The objective of optimum control is to maximize the overall reward obtained from each initial state.
+The purpose of this process, which involves sequential decision-making, is to optimize the system’s long-term performance.
 Various robust model-free RL algorithms exist, and this paper focuses on a policy gradient method called proximal policy optimization (PPO) \cite{bucsoniu2018reinforcement}.
 PPO directly optimizes policy parameters using observed data.